 Numerous wild animals will actively hunt and kill rodents.
 However, I. The majority of urban and rural situations involving commensal rodents, predation by other animals is not likely to keep the rodent population in check.
 I cities and towns, dogs and cats kill the occasional rat and mouse, causing their owners to beam proudly.
 Unfortunately, cats and dogs are not effective at controlling the established rodent population.
 Technically, should the cat kill the first pregnant mouse the home, and none follow, the pet has prevented a possible infestation.

 Most companion dogs and cats are too well fed to be effective predators in a typical urban environment.
 Actually, companion animals probably contribute to the likelihood of a rodent infestation as both mice and rates are highly attracted to stored pet foods.

 Various species of hawks and owls prey heavily on rats and mice but the overall impact, if any at all, the levels of commensal rodents is unknown.

 The concept of IPM is emphasized for both rats and mice.
 The five steps of rodent IPM include:

 Rodenticides and other chemicals

-The most successful rodent control programs begin with thorough inspection.
-A professional level inspection reveals the extent of infestation, harborages, rodent entry points, and the safest , most appropriate , an cost effective control program for the specific situation.
+The most successful rodent control programs begin with a thorough inspection.
+A professional level inspection reveals the extent of the infestation, harborages, rodent entry points, and the safest, most appropriate, an cost-effective control program for the specific situation.